 Heroes and Civilians is a collection of short stories and very short stories written between 2005 and 2010.

-It’s got a story about a rabbit, and one about a robot, one about a magician, and one about giant monsters, a few about superheroes, and one about bears on bicycles.
+It’s got a story about a rabbit, one about a robot, one about a magician, one about giant monsters, a few about superheroes and one about bears on bicycles.
 There’s also a subject index.

 These stories have all been published elsewhere, but they’ve never been collected into one volume before.
 So there’s that.

 A couple of people have said nice things about Heroes and Civilians, like:

 - Simon from Happiness is a Warm Simon Gray, who said, “I loved reading the content of ‘Heroes & Civilians'” while also musing wisely on the merit of electronic-only publications

 - Thomas DeMary from PANK, who said: “Adam Ford exudes a control of the flash form, as well as an adherence to the principles of fiction, in a way not seen before by this reviewer.”

 Heroes and Civilians is available to download for free from the folks at Smashwords in a range of ebook and other-sundry-electronic-file formats, including Epub, .mobi, .pdf and many more, so you can read it on your iPhone, iPad, Kindle or whatever.
 Just head over to Heroes and Civilians on Smashwords and download your file of choice.